About Project Hope

 The 5K and Pray

 The 5K and Pray is Project Hope's annual event that includes all-day Eucharistic Adoration, a 5K Run, Mass, and dinner with a program.
 It is directed by a group of the Bodien siblings in addition to Jerry's youngest daughter (Hannah).
 Proceeds from this event are directed to a local family that is struggling with cancer.
-Please click here to read about the 2018 5K and Pray.
+Please click here to read about the 2019 5K and Pray.